nelishahapuni/SwiftUI-Best-Practices/README.md

 books.order(by: "pages", descending: true).limit(to: 3)
 ```

-## 23. StoreKit Paypall
+## 23. StoreKit Paywall

-Create a custom paypall with StoreKit
+Create a custom paywall with StoreKit

 ```swift
 import SwiftUI